 1. Make sure your connection is secure

 When working from an office, the company is typically responsible for all data security maintenance, but when your working at home, more of that responsibility falls on you.
-Having a secure connection can ensure that your data isn’t falling into the wrong hands.
+Having a security connection can ensure that your data isn’t falling into the wrong hands.

 A lot of companies offer different types of SD-WAN solutions that, if available, you should definitely take advantage of.
-SD-WAN, or Software-Defined Wide Area Network, helps keep your connection fast and secure when you’re working remotely, and is a great way to keep your data safe.
+SD-WAN, or Software-Defined Wide Area Network, helps keep your connection fast and security when you’re working remotely, and is a great way to keep your data safe.

 If your business doesn’t provide something like that for you, there are some simpler solutions that can work to help keep your personal information, personal.
 Virtual Private Networks (VPNs) are a great way to keep your “IP” address safe from anyone who might want to use it for malicious purposes.
 Make sure to decide which one of the top rated VPN services best suits your preferences for connection security

 2. Know how to deal with a “phishing” attempt

 Learning how to identify a phishing email is the first step in combating them.
 Phishing is a serious cybercrime where someone poses as a “legitimate institution” in an attempt to gain information, which they then use most commonly to steal identities or money.
 Phishing emails can be identified by several factors, most commonly that they are sent at very odd times, such as the middle of the night, or the email address are very close to trustworthy ones, but off by a single letter or symbol.

 Once you’ve identified the phishing attempt, you can actually report the email to google, or the FTC.
 Reporting these emails helps the system better understand what a phishing email looks like so it can be avoided in the future, and can help other people not fall victim to the phishing email that you just received.